Lokathor/lokathor.github.io/prng/README.md

 }
 ```

-So instead of doing a left shift and truncate, we'd do one of these.

 ## Building A Pcg

 Actually putting one of these PCG things together is about 98% the same as how an LCG works.